AdEspresso

 Here’s how the FTO method works:

-• After your ads have 10,000+ impressions, you can evaluate what’s working and what need improvement
+- After your ads have 10,000+ impressions, you can evaluate what’s working and what needs improvement

-• After the initial campaign takeoff, you can lower your budgets back to match your planned total budget
+- After the initial campaign takeoff, you can lower your budget back to match your planned total budget

 However, keep in mind that you need to give Facebook at least 24 hours to adjust the performance of your ads after every new edit.